Darkatom/Lua_Fish_Tank/README.md

 License
 -----------------------------------------------------
-"Space Invaders" was originally developed by Taito Corporation and designed by Toshihiro Nishikado.
-No copyright or IP infringement intended.
-The code in this redo is subjected to the LPGL v3 license.
+"Fish Tank" is subjected to the LPGL v3 license.